ciarancoffey/cv/ciaranc.md

     *DevOps Engineer*, Nov 2016 - Present

     Part of a small team that manages all of the infrastructure and deployment needs of the company
-    -   AWS configuartion via Terraform
+    -   AWS configuration via Terraform
-    -   Instance configuartion with SaltStack and Jinja templates
+    -   Instance configuration with SaltStack and Jinja templates
-    -   Code Deployemnts with Fabric
+    -   Code Deployments with Fabric
     -   Tests suites and deployments with Jenkins
     -   Infrastructure monitoring via Prometheus
     -   Security monitoring via Alertlogic